wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 ### Demo
 Now everything is plugged together, try it out.
 Start your Django development server and try to register as a new user.
 Upload a profile image if you wish.
 Your registration form should look like the one illustrated in the [figure below](#fig-rango-register-form).

 {id="fig-ch9-user-register"}
-![A screenshot illustrating the basic registration form you create as part of this tutorial.](../images/rango-register-form.png)
+![A screenshot illustrating the basic registration form you create as part of this tutorial.](../images/ch9-rango-register-form.png)

 Upon seeing the message indicating your details were successfully registered, the database should have a new entry in the `User` and `UserProfile` models.
 Check that this is the case by going into the Django Admin interface.
+If so, everything works as expected!

 ## Implementing Login Functionality